anirban-s/gatsby-blog/src/markdown-pages/random-thoughts.md

 Example:

-No matter how much input you give through out the month at your job, you will receive same salary amount as an output which does not make any sence to you.
+No matter how much input you give through out the month at your job, you will receive same salary amount as an output which does not make any sense to you.